-Availability: Biennially, March

-Participants: Year 10 & 11 students
+Availability: Biennially, March Participants: Year 10 & 11 students Description: Students learn to become

 Description: Students learn to become greater global citizens through service and justice.
 They immerse into the culture of Cambodia and travel to Siem Reap to participate in social outreach work.